 What type of advising resources are available to the Busch School of Business students?

-While The Busch School of Business has its own office of career services that provides resume help, career guidance, and interview practice for students in search of jobs or internships, students also receive guidance throughout their time as a student.
+While The Busch School of Business has its own Center for Academic and Career Success that provides resume help, career guidance, and interview practice for students in search of jobs or internships, students also receive guidance throughout their time as a student.
 Students also have access to the school's advising center, to ensure they are selecting classes that will contribute to their major.
 Students are also assigned a faculty mentor, who can recommend specific courses students should take based on their interests.
 In addition, another student resource includes the Major Mentor Program, in which first-year students are paired with upperclassmen mentors, for student-to-student advice on how to navigate the first year of college.

 Tell me about the accreditation process with the Association to Advance Collegiate Schools of Business for the Busch School of Business.